 You see, I was adopted from Medellin, Colombia when I was very young.
 I am 36 years old and since turning 30, I have had a growing desire to attempt to locate my birth mother and learn more about where I came from.
 It is something that is very scary and exciting all at the same time.
 When Carolina said South America, I was hoping that she might know something about Colombia, and maybe, in some magical twist of fate, even be from there.
 So, I asked where in South America she was from and she replied, “Armenia, Colombia.”
 My jaw almost hit the floor and I told her that I am adopted from Medellin.
 It turns out that Armenia is about four hours away from Medellin.
 Beer instantly became the furthest thing from my mind as our conversation turned to the circumstances of my adoption, what Colombia is really like and why I need to plan a trip to go down there.
 My soul swelled with excitement as I listened raptly to her explain the country where I was born.
 The interesting thing is that what she described was not what I grew up hearing.
-I always hear the tales of kidnappings and drug cartels.
+I always hear the tales of kidnappings, drug cartels, and how most of the people there were addicted to drugs and needed rehab assistance.
 I always believed that it was an incredibly dangerous place to travel.
 The fact of the matter is that Colombia has changed for the better.
 Carolina and Robert traveled there just last year and what they told me about made me think that a trip there was a very doable endeavor.
 I also learned that Carolina used to live in Minneapolis and works for Cargill.
 She has some friends in MN from Colombia and she said that she would connect me with them.

 The 3 beers I had at Hopping Gnome were good, and the ESB being my favorite.
 They were out of the stout and I think that points to the fact that people in Wichita are really enjoying the beer at Hopping Gnome.
 The space is warm and inviting as was evidenced by the packed house and people playing games and conversing.
 However, the true highlight, and reason I will always remember this place was that it acted as a backdrop for a very serendipitous meeting.
 Carolina and Robert were so happy to meet someone from Colombia who also really liked beer.
 They invited me to their home for breakfast the next morning for an authentic Colombian meal.
 They assured me that they were not serial killers and we all chuckled.
 What are the chances that the two people I would meet at a brewery that I almost didn’t go to had so much to share with me about where I came from.
 The next morning came and I was giddy with excitement.
 They live in a very nice neighborhood and their house was immaculate.
 Robert, who works for a company that builds custom cabinetry and other furnishings had made their dining room table with his own two hands.
 Their open kitchen and floor plan looked out into the backyard onto a beautiful pool.
 Their two fur babies were very cuddly and adorable.
 As Carolina and Robert prepared the meal, the house filled with amazing aromas of garlic, onions and grilled steak.
 We talked and it felt as if we had been friends for years.
 As we ate, the conversation got easier and easier.
 We chatted about how Wichita is changing and how more and more craft breweries are opening up.
 We talked about why Colombia needs to be my next trip.
 The time flew by and before I knew it, three hours had passed.
 The food was spectacular and the conversation and hospitality was even better.
 We said our goodbyes and I felt like that was definitely not the last time our paths would be crossing.
 I told them that when the come to MN, they have to come over for a meal and more great conversation.
 They seemed amenable to that and makes me happy.
 It is crazy how the world works.
 We have had so many horrible things in the news, both in the US and beyond, but chance meetings of great people like this that really do restore my faith in humanity.
 Stay tuned for Part 2, where I talk about the other 3 breweries I visit in Wichita before heading to the great state of Colorado!